 High Performance Computing (HPC) involves the use of supercomputers, parallel computing and/or computer clusters for advanced computing tasks including modelling, batch data processing and analysis.

-The Artemis service was upgraded in 2018 and hosts:
+Artemis was upgraded in 2018 and hosts:

 - 7636 compute cores